CrisBogucki/.NET-Core-Api-with-CQRS/README.md

 ```

 ## Using Query
-add querybus in constructor use dependency inject
+add query bus in constructor use dependency inject
 ```
 private readonly IQueryBus queryBus;